gnip/support/README.md

 ### Language coverage

 We try to provide examples in as many language as is practical.
 These examples are first written back in 2012, and were updated for PowerTrack 2.0 in 2016.
-These examples are mainly in Java, Python, Ruby, and C#.
-There is even some PHP examples sprinkled in.
+These examples are mainly in Java, Python, Ruby, C#, and PHP.
 Next there will likely be examples in node.
-If you want to share some example code in other languages, please let us know.
+If you want to share some example code in other languages, please let us know at [https://twittercommunity.com].